kkazakov/helixtrace-app/docs/explanation/app-entry-routing.md

 # App Entry & Routing

-**Type:** Explanation — this doc describes the application entry point, initialization sequence, and navigation configuration.
+**Type:** Explanation — this doc describes the application entry point, initialization sequence, navigation configuration, and the authentication shell with session restoration.

 ## Responsibility

-The entry point and routing layer bootstraps the Flutter application, initializes shared services, configures the navigation system via `GoRouter`, and manages the authenticated vs. unauthenticated screen transition.
+The entry point and routing layer bootstraps the Flutter application, initializes shared services, configures the navigation system via `GoRouter`, and manages the authenticated vs. unauthenticated screen transition including session restoration on app startup.
 If this component fails, the entire app cannot start or navigate.

 ## Public Interface

 - **`main()`** (`lib/main.dart:13`) — Application entry point.
 Called by the Flutter framework.
 - **`HelixTraceApp`** (`lib/main.dart:24`) — Root `ConsumerWidget` that watches theme and router providers.
-- **`AuthenticationShell`** (`lib/main.dart:67`) — Wrapper widget that conditionally shows the login screen or redirects to the map based on auth state.
+- **`AuthenticationShell`** (`lib/main.dart:67`) — `ConsumerStatefulWidget` that manages session restoration, shows a loading indicator during initialization, and conditionally shows the login screen or map based on auth state.
 - **`routerProvider`** (`lib/main.dart:43`) — Riverpod provider that creates and configures the `GoRouter` instance.

 ## Internal Structure